MLIR

 attr-dict

-The ordered construct without region is a stand-alone directive that specifies cross-iteration dependences in a doacross loop nest.
+The ordered construct without region is a stand-alone directive that specifies cross-iteration dependencies in a doacross loop nest.

 The depend_type_val attribute refers to either the DEPEND(SOURCE) clause or the DEPEND(SINK: vec) clause.